Topics Map > Instructional Technology > Multimedia Content

 Elements of Instructor Response Videos

 An instructor response video is usually a fairly informal communication.
 It is probably unscripted and may be recorded spontaneously or with little notice.
-Some times, these videos are sparked by a comment a student makes in a discussion post, from a series of questions you receive, or from a question during a synchronous discussion which was off-topic or required more time than you had to devote to it.
+Sometimes, these videos are sparked by a comment a student makes in a discussion post, from a series of questions you receive, or from a question during a synchronous discussion that was off-topic or required more time than you had to devote to it.
 You may scratch a note to follow up on this topic when you get a moment.
 These are perfect opportunities to create a quick instructor response video.
-In most cases, it will take you less time, and will increase your social presence much more than a written announcement or discussion post.
+In most cases, it will take you less time and increase your social presence much more than a written announcement or discussion post.

 Example: Instructional Response Video

 Tools You Can Use

 The recommended tool for creating these kinds of videos is Kaltura WebCam Recording.
 This can be found on under Apps or More External Tools on the Canvas toolbar.

 Show Screen Shot

 The Kaltura WebCam Recording tool records both audio and video that can be embedded into your course content.
 These files are added to your Kaltura MediaSpace account and the tool provides some additional controls for content playback, display, and captioning that are not available in the other tool.